Waris Gill

 | Jan 21, 2025 | I started my internship at Redis as a Machine Learning Engineer in the Redis AI team. |

-| Dec 19, 2024 | Our paper, in collaboration with Cisco on MeanCache, has been accepted at IPDPS-2025.
+| Dec 19, 2024 | My work, in collaboration with Cisco on MeanCache, has been accepted at IPDPS-2025.
 MeanCache is a semantic cache for LLM services. |

 | Nov 01, 2024 | The baseline of our paper, FedDebug, for debugging malicious/faulty clients in Federated Learning is available in the Flower AI framework.
 Check out the code here. |

-| Oct 31, 2024 | Our paper, TraceFL, is accepted at 𝗜𝗖𝗦𝗘-𝟮𝟬𝟮𝟱 (acceptance rate ~𝟭𝟬% [132/1219]).
+| Oct 31, 2024 | My work, TraceFL, is accepted at 𝗜𝗖𝗦𝗘-𝟮𝟬𝟮𝟱 (acceptance rate ~𝟭𝟬% [132/1219]).
 TraceFL addresses the open challenge of interpretability in federated learning using neuron provenance. |

 | Oct 03, 2024 | Presented 𝐌𝐞𝐚𝐧𝐂𝐚𝐜𝐡𝐞, a semantic cache for LLMs, at the Amazon - Virginia Tech Initiative for Efficient and Robust ML.
 Selected as one of 18 participants for the poster presentation.
 [Poster] [Paper] |